 In 2019, Simone received the IFIP TC13 Pioneer Award, granted to those who have "made outstanding contributions to the educational, theoretical, technical, commercial or professional aspects of analysis, design, construction, evaluation and use of interactive systems".
 In 2020, she was awarded the "Prêmio Carreira de Destaque em IHC", granted by the Special Comission for Human-Computer Interaction of the Brazilian Computer Society (Comissão Especial de Interação Humano-Computador (CEIHC) da Sociedade Brasileira de Computação).

-She has served in technical program committees of several national and international conferences, e.g., program co-chair of the first Latin-American Conference on Human-Computer Interaction, CLIHC 2003; late-breaking results co-chair for ACM/SIGCHI's CHI 2005; general co-chair of IFIP TC 13's INTERACT 2007, held in Rio de Janeiro, Brazil; panels co-chair for CHI 2011; general co-chair of ACM/SIGCHI's EICS 2012, held in Copenhagen, Denmark; late-breaking results co-chair for EICS 2013; program co-chair for IHC 2013; tutorials co-chair for EICS 2014; full papers co-chair for INTERACT 2015; SIG meetings co-chair for CHI 2015 and CHI 2016; program chair for IS-EUD 2017; demos chair for EICS 2017; and general co-chair of CHI 2022.
+She has served in organization and technical program committees of several national and international conferences, e.g., program co-chair of the first Latin-American Conference on Human-Computer Interaction, CLIHC 2003; late-breaking results co-chair for (ACM/SIGCHI) CHI 2005; general co-chair of (IFIP TC 13) INTERACT 2007, held in Rio de Janeiro, Brazil; panels co-chair for CHI 2011; general co-chair of (ACM/SIGCHI) EICS 2012, held in Copenhagen, Denmark; late-breaking results co-chair for EICS 2013; program co-chair for IHC 2013; tutorials co-chair for EICS 2014; full papers co-chair for INTERACT 2015; SIG meetings co-chair for CHI 2015 and CHI 2016; program chair for IS-EUD 2017; demos chair for EICS 2017; and general co-chair of CHI 2022.

 She was the Brazilian Computer Society's representative in IFIP TC 13 from 2008 to 2013, when she became an expert member and later Vice-chair for Working Groups and Special Interest Groups.
 From 2013-2015 she was the chair of the Special Commission for HCI of the Brazilian Computer Society.
+In 2015, she co-proposed the creation of the IFIP TC 13 INTERACT Steering committee, of which she remains a member.
 In August 2019, she joined the CHI Steering Committee as a voting member.